|

 - DO NOT reach for the face area

-- Have a second person walk slowly behind the llama to
+- Have a second person walk slowly behind the llama to help

-help guide him
+guide him

-Once you capture the llama, take the llama to a small area - stall, corral or fenced
+Once you capture the llama, take the llama to a small area -

-in area.
-If it is hot provide cool water, shade and a fan.
-Llamas die from HEAT
+stall, corral or fenced in area.
+If it is hot provide cool water, shade and a

-STRESS.
+fan.
+Llamas die from HEAT STRESS.
 Provide clean hay.

 Things that can harm the llama in his new area:

-- Net hay bags ( the ones with holes) - they can hang themselves
+- Net hay bags ( the ones with holes) - they can hang

 - Leaving halters on